 Philip Kujawa practices primarily in the areas of commercial and tort litigation, with particular emphasis on the representation of security and alarm companies in catastrophic claims and contract matters.
-He also represents clients with labor and employment and municipal law issues, as well as business transaction work.

 Mr. Kujawa joined Hinshaw & Culbertson LLP in January 1992.

 - Illinois State Bar Association, Judicial Evaluation Committee

 - Trial Lawyers Club of Chicago

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability